DeanMilojevic/tmux_cheatsheet/README.md

 ## Final product

 Why would you use something like this?
-Currently I am experimenting with [Alacritty](/https://github.com/alacritty/alacritty) as the replacement for **iTerm**.
-As the `Alacritty` for future terminal emulation.
-It is missing some of the features (missing is a strong word, from what I understood it was a design choice), the need to have some things in parallel was still there.
+Currently I am experimenting with [Alacritty](/https://github.com/alacritty/alacritty) for future terminal emulation.
+As a replacement for **iTerm** that I am using while on Mac.
+The `Alacritty` is missing some of the features (missing is a strong word, from what I understood it was a design choice), the need to have some things in parallel was still there.
 Plus, with `tmux` you can easily transfer your "workflow" over multiple environments (with `git` this becomes a breeze). `iTerm` is only `OSX` and that is it.

 The current setup looks something like the following (constantly improving and finding ways to make it cleaner):